Team3128/team3128.github.io/members/faq.md

 ## **Where do you guys meet?**

 We meet in the Robotics Workshop, the Cage and the Nest.

-The Robotics workshop is in the Administration ("A") Building, to the right of the flagpole but before you enter the CCA metal fence/locked gate.
+The Robotics workshop is in the Administration ("A") Building, to the right of the flagpole but before the CCA metal fence/locked gate.
 The Workshop is directly under the Learning Commons.

 Through the locked gate, the first left is The Nest.
 If you continue walking and curve to your left, the next conference room is the Cage.

 ## **Is it mandatory that I be at every meeting?**

 Pretty much.
 You are required to attend at least 75% of all meetings each month.
 Ask your Department Coordinator for more specific information regarding your department's meetings.
-Please see our [handbook](https://docs.google.com/document/d/1FuUlnkb8Uu6bk48-DDJ0aCf_cCHZcDMseKd6DkKox-U/edit?usp=sharing) for more information.
+Please see our [2023-2024 Team Handbook](https://docs.google.com/document/d/1IsABwOmq6wGPpTip8KwKWtAobRK0flMNmsGCDEmx5CA/edit?usp=sharing) for more information.

 ## **Is it mandatory that I stay for the entire meeting?**

 You are expected to stay for the entire meeting.
 If you need to leave early, then be sure to contact your department coordinator ahead of time.
-Please see our [handbook](https://docs.google.com/document/d/1FuUlnkb8Uu6bk48-DDJ0aCf_cCHZcDMseKd6DkKox-U/edit?usp=sharing) for more information.
+Please see our [2023-2024 Team Handbook](https://docs.google.com/document/d/1IsABwOmq6wGPpTip8KwKWtAobRK0flMNmsGCDEmx5CA/edit?usp=sharing) for more information.

 ## **I have a fall sport.
 Can I be involved?**

 If you can manage the time commitment of the Robotics Team and a Sport - yes.

 If a student is a multi-sport athlete, we have found that students are spread too thin to meaningfully participate in Robotics.

-Please see our [handbook](https://docs.google.com/document/d/1FuUlnkb8Uu6bk48-DDJ0aCf_cCHZcDMseKd6DkKox-U/edit?usp=sharing) for more information.
+Please see our [2023-2024 Team Handbook](https://docs.google.com/document/d/1IsABwOmq6wGPpTip8KwKWtAobRK0flMNmsGCDEmx5CA/edit?usp=sharing) for more information.

 ## **Who goes to your competitions?
 What are competition positions?
 Who are they open to?**

 Regional competition events are held March 1 - April 7 2024.
-Team 3128 will bring our **Travel Team** to any Travel Regional events.  **Travel Team** is made up of the students that choose to apply for, and are selected for competition positions.
+Team 3128 will bring our **Travel Team** to any Travel Regional events.

+**Travel Team** is made up of the students that choose to apply, and are selected, for competition positions.
 These are different roles that students can interview for if they have met the position requirements.
 While all Team members are expected to attend our home Regional Competition, the Travel Team has very specific positions that are vital to our success.

 Interviews for specific, key positions on the Travel Team are held throughout November & December, during preseason.
 Most Travel Team positions are selected near the end of build season based on performance during build.